 Due to left knee injury in the preseason, Sayers would only play in two games during the 1970 season and then just another two games in 1971 before retiring.

-This time period is also when his friendship with Brian Piccolo became known and was turned into the movie, Brian’s Song.
+This time period is also when his friendship with teammate Brian Piccolo became known and was portrayed by Billy Dee Williams in the TV movie, Brian’s Song.
+It was also detailed in his autobiography “I Am Third.”

 How Great Could He Have Been?